cascalpascal/cascalpascal.github.io/_posts/2024-03-12-[Coursera]-Google-Project-Management:-Professional-Certificate.md

 ## Foundations of Project Management

-Module 1: What is project management?
+1. What is project management?

-Module 2: Exploring how a project manager adds value
+2. Exploring how a project manager adds value

-Module 3: The project management life cycle and methodologies
+3. The project management life cycle and methodologies

-Module 4: Organizational structure and culture
+4. Organizational structure and culture

 ## Project Initiation: Starting a Successful Project